 Identifiable assets are those used in continuing operations except cash and cash equivalents, which we include as corporate assets.
-Long-lived assets are property, plant and equipment, goodwill and other intangibles.
+Long-lived assets are property, plant and equipment.

-THE COOPER COMPANIES, INC. AND SUBSIDIARIES Notes to Consolidated Condensed Financial Statements, Continued (Unaudited)
+THE COOPER COMPANIES, INC. AND SUBSIDIARIES Notes to Consolidated Financial Statements, Concluded (Unaudited)